-Note: WV Code updated with legislation passed through the 2019 Sessions This copy of the WV Code is an unofficial copy of the annotated WV Code, provided as a convenience to locate Law or Rule by the use of WORD search.
+Note: WV Code updated with legislation passed through the 2018 Sessions This copy of the WV Code is an unofficial copy of the annotated WV Code, provided as a convenience to locate Law or Rule by the use of WORD search.

-It has NOT been edited for publication.
+It has NOT been edited for publication and is not in any way official or authoritative.